botble/core-docs/admin_menu.md

         'id' => 'your-unique-id', // key of menu, it should unique 'priority' => 5,
         'parent_id' => null,
-        'name' => __('Your menu name'), // menu name, if you don't need translation, you can use the name in plain text 'icon' => 'fa fa-camera',
+        'name' => 'Your plugin name', // It should be a translation key.
+Ex: module.name 'icon' => 'fa fa-camera',
         'url' => 'your-menu-url',
         'permissions' => ['permission to access this menu'], // permission should same with route name and it's stored in `permissions` table.